Key takeaways:

 1. Doorking

 Doorking is perhaps the most well-known telephone entry system provider in the industry.
-Based in Southern California, Doorking (or DKS) has been selling phone entry systems since 1948.
+Based in Southern California, Doorking (or DKS) has sold phone entry systems since 1948.

 DKS telephone entry models have a traditional, simple design with few features or bells and whistles.
-These systems are installed on POTS phone lines, so they require traditional telephone wiring.
+These systems are installed on POTS phone lines, requiring traditional telephone wiring.
 However, Doorking does offer cellular telephone entry models.
 But to enable cellular service, you must purchase the DKS Cellular Connection Box, which is sold separately from the entry system.

 Features of Doorking systems vary by model but may include: